Helpline 01823 334 244

 - Do not make excuses for any injuries

 (5) Contacting the police

-The police have to treat you in the same way as they would treat a female victim.
+The police have a duty to treat you in the same way as they would treat a female victim.

 Do not be put off from going to the police thinking they will not believe you and that you are weak in doing so.
 They will believe you.

 Please follow these steps below:-

 - Report each incident to the police (including criminal damage as well as violence).
 Note that the police no longer just keep a log of incidents and can proceed with a prosecution without the victim’s support.

 - Ensure you obtain a reference number.
 Insist on it.

 - Ask to speak to the trained domestic violence police officer if your force has them.
 Either phone to make an appointment or attend the station in person.